 Tai chi is a practice at getting in touch with your own silence.
 Your inner place of peace where you’re surrounded by sound-proof walls and the external world is held at bay.

 I was reminded by this when I discovered this article at Thrive Global: “The One Thing Your Brain Needs to Think Clearly.”

 You must shut off something within yourself to go there.
-When you do all, the pressures of the daily world lose their significance, at least for a while.
+When you do, pressures of the daily world lose significance at least for a while.
 You can focus more on your interests.